laplcebeltrami/BMI768/README.md

 Computational Neuroanatomy: The Methods, 2012 World Scientific Publishing

-Statistical and Computational Methods in Brain Image Analsis, 2013 CRC Press
+Statistical and Computational Methods in Brain Image Analysis, 2013 CRC Press

 Brain Network Analysis, 2019 Cambridge University Press

 ## Course evaluation

-The course evalution is based on the final project report related activities (10% on Oral Research Proposal, 90% on Written Final Reseach Report).
+The course evaluation is based on the final project report related activities (10% on Oral Research Proposal, 90% on Written Final Research Report).
 Students are required submit the final project report regardless of the project they do.
 Additional oral presentation on the project can be done through the class.
 The project can be

 1) literature review or method survey on topics we discussed in class,